Benders Decomposition for Bi-objective Linear Programs: Benders Decomposition for Bi-objective Linear Optimisation Problems

 \begin{definition} When comparing objective vectors $z,\bar{z} \in \R^2$ the following notation is used.
 We define symbols $<, \leq$, and $\leqq$ as follows: $z < \bar{z}$ if $z_i < \bar{z}_i$ for $i=1,2$; $z \leqq \bar{z}$ if $z_i \leqq \bar{z}_i$ for $i=1,2$; $z \leq \bar{z}$ if $z_i \leqq \bar{z}_i$ for $i=1,2$ and $z \neq \bar{z}$.
 When $z \leq \bar{z}$, $z$ \emph{dominates} $\bar{z}$, and when $z < \bar{z}$, $z$ \emph{strictly dominates} $\bar{z}$.

-\end{definition} \begin{definition} When solving a bi-objective optimization problem we seek to identify the set of \emph{efficient} solutions $\X_e$ that consists of all solutions $x \in \X$ whose objective vector $z(x)$ is not dominated by that of another solution $\bar{x} \in \X$.
+\end{definition} \begin{definition} When solving a bi-objective optimisation problem we seek to identify the set of \emph{efficient} solutions $\X_e$ that consists of all solutions $x \in \X$ whose objective vector $z(x)$ is not dominated by that of another solution $\bar{x} \in \X$.
 The corresponding set $\Z_n$ in objective space is called the set of \emph{non-dominated} points $\Z_n = \{ z(x) \in \R^2 | x \in \X_e \}$.
 Similarly, a \emph{weakly efficient} solution is defined as a solution $x \in \X$ whose objective vector $z(x)$ is not \emph{strictly dominated} by that of another solution $\bar{x} \in \X$.
-Within the set of efficient solutions there may be \emph{equivalent} solutions with identical objective vector, i.e.~$x,\bar{x} \in \X_e$ with $z(x)=z(\bar{x})$.
-We aim to identify a \emph{complete set of efficient solutions} that contains at least one efficient solution per non-dominated point $z \in \Z_n$. \\ The feasible set in decision space of an \gls{LP} (and a \gls{BLP}) is a polyhedron, and so is the feasible set $\Z$ of \gls{BLP} in objective space, see also Figure \ref{fig:objective_space}.
-The set of non-dominated points $\Z_n$ is shown in red in the figure, and it lies on the lower-left boundary of $\Z$. \end{definition} \ifnum \value{figs}=1 {
+We aim to identify a \emph{complete set of efficient (extreme) solutions} that contains at least one efficient (extreme) solution per non-dominated point $z \in \Z_n$. \end{definition}